edelgrace/blog/content/post/2014-04-05-2014-fs-worlds-liveblogging-part1.md

 **Opening ceremony**

 Okay, I love the little figure skating girls!
 And I'm so sorry, but as they were doing the flag bit, I couldn't help but think "that is how you use props, Adelina."
-I'm so sorry&#8230; I like her but that just sprung into my mind&#8230;
+I'm so sorry...
+I like her but that just sprung into my mind...

 **Pairs Short Program**